-Action 2 includes alternatives to modify the acceptable biological catch (ABC), annual catch limits (ACLs), and annual catch targets (ACTs) for gray triggerfish based on the SEDAR 43 (2015) stock assessment and subsequent Scientific and Statistical Committee (SSC) review.
-Gray triggerfish are currently managed toward harvesting the ACT (i.e., quota).
+Action 2 includes alternatives to modify the ABC, ACLs, and ACTs for gray triggerfish based on the SEDAR 43 (2015) stock assessment and subsequent SSC review.
+Gray triggerfish are currently managed toward harvesting the ACT (quota).
 When the ACT is estimated to be reached the in-season accountability measure (AM) is triggered to close the fishing season for the remainder of the year.
 This strategy of a management buffer between the ACT and ACL, reduces the likelihood of exceeding the ACL and triggering post-season accountability measures, which reduces the amount of fish allowed to be harvested in the following year.

 The Council established the ACL/ACT control rule in the Generic ACL/AM Amendment (GMFMC 2011).
-The Council developed the ACL/ACT control rule so it could objectively and efficiently assign catch limits and targets that take into account management uncertainty.
+The Council developed the ACL/ACT control rule so that it could objectively and efficiently assign catch limits and targets that take into account management uncertainty.
 The rule uses different levels of information about catch levels, sector overages, stock management practices, and data quality to assign levels of reduction for either sector ACLs or ACTs.

 Amendment 30A (GMFMC 2008) established both ACLs and ACTs for gray triggerfish.
 In Amendment 37 (GMFMC 2012) the Council used the revised ABC to set the sector ACLs based on the Amendment 30A sector allocations.
 The allocation was based on landings for each sector from 2000 to 2004.
 The resulting gray triggerfish allocation was 21% commercial and 79% recreational.
 By applying the allocation to the ABC, sector ACLs are currently 64,100 lbs ww for the commercial sector and 241,200 lbs ww for the recreational sector.
 The ACL/ACT Control Rule applied in Amendment 37 resulted in a 5% commercial buffer and a 10% recreational buffer to the ACL to establish the ACT.
-The resulting gray triggerfish ACTs are 60,900 lbs ww for the commercial sector, and 217,100 lbs ww for the recreational sector.
+The resulting gray triggerfish ACTs are 60,900 lbs ww for the commercial sector and 217,100 lbs ww for the recreational sector.

-Since the implementation of the Amendment 37 in 2013 the commercial sector landings have remained under the ACL of 64,100 lbs ww, while the recreational sector has exceeded their 217,100 lbs ww ACL in 2013, 2014, 2015, and is anticipated to exceed the ACL in 2016 (see Table 1.2.1).
+Since the implementation of the Amendment 37 in 2013, the commercial sector landings have remained under the ACL of 64,100 lbs ww, while the recreational sector has exceeded its 217,100 lbs ww ACL in 2013, 2015, and 2016 (see Table 1.2.1).

-Alternative 1 (No Action) would retain an ABC, ACLs, and ACTs as established in Amendment 37 (GMFMC 2012).
-Alternative 2 would set the sector ACLs and ACTs at zero until a new stock assessment is completed, currently schedule for initiation in 2019.
+Preferred Alternative 1 (No Action) would retain an ABC, ACLs, and ACTs as established in Amendment 37 (GMFMC 2012).
+Alternative 2 would set the sector ACLs and ACTs at zero until a new stock assessment is completed, currently schedule for initiation in summer 2018 (http://gulfcouncil.org/resources/SEDAR/SEDAR%20Gulf%20Assessment%20Schedule%20100116.pdf).
 Alternative 3 uses the SSC recommendation of the mean of the ABC yield streams from 2017 through 2019 for each of the rebuilding periods (8, 9, and 10 years).
 For Alternative 3 the mean ABC in Option a (8 years) is 225,333 lbs, Option b (9 years) is 409,333 lbs, and Option c (10 years) is 551,667 lbs.
-Alternatives 3 would all use the ACL/ACT control rule to set the commercial ACT buffer at 8% less than the commercial ACL, and the recreational ACT buffer at 20% less than the recreational ACL.
-The ACL/ACT Control Rule Buffer Worksheet that explains how the 8% commercial buffer was calculated.
-The ACL/ACT Control Rule Buffer Worksheet in Appendix B explains how the 20% recreational buffer was calculated.
+Options a-c in Alternative 3 would all use the ACL/ACT control rule to set the commercial ACT buffer at 8% less than the commercial ACL, and the recreational ACT buffer at 20% less than the recreational ACL.
+The ACL/ACT Control Rule Buffer Worksheet (Appendix A) explains how the 8% commercial buffer was calculated.
+The ACL/ACT Control Rule Buffer Worksheet (Appendix B) explains how the 20% recreational buffer was calculated.